 Today, you can visit the Tinner Hill Historic Park, which was established on the site of what was home to Joseph and Elizabeth Tinner.
 The park has interpretive signage, a picnic pavilion, and is home to the Zig Zag Monument, a sculpture that follows the original location of the segregation line.
 The park is open for walking/self-guided tours from dawn to dusk.
 Please use proper social distancing protocols when hiking/walking.
 The park was made possible through a cooperative partnership between the City of Falls Church, NOVA Parks, Fairfax County, and the Tinner Hill Heritage Foundation.

 Tinner Hill Music Festival

 Graphic courtesy of Tinner Hill Heritage Foundation

-This year will mark the 27th year that the Tinner Hill community has sponsored and supported their annual music festival.
-The 27th Annual Tinner Hill Music Festival is scheduled to take place on Saturday, August 21, 2021 from 11 AM to 9 PM.
-Announcements about the lineup, tickets, and vendors will be provided in the coming weeks and months on Instagram, Facebook, and Twitter.
+2022 will mark the 28th year that the Tinner Hill community has sponsored and supported their annual music festival.
+The 28th Annual Tinner Hill Music Festival is scheduled to take place on Saturday, June 11, 2022 from 11 AM to 9 PM.
+Announcements about the lineup, tickets, and vendors will be provided on Instagram, Facebook, and Twitter.

 Tinner Hill Arch Monument

 Image courtesy of Tinner Hill Heritage Foundation

 In 1999, The Tinner Hill Monument, also known as the Tinner Hill arch, was built by the Tinner Hill Heritage Foundation on the northwest corner of Lee Highway (Route 29) and Tinner Hill Road to honor the people of the Tinner Hill community and the fight for change that they helped initiate.
 The 14-foot tall monument is made of an unusually beautiful - and rare - form of pink granite called trondhjemite.
 The arch itself symbolizes the combined strength of two pillars working together just as Joseph Tinner and E.B.
 Henderson did when they worked to fight segregation and lead the development of the local branch of NAACP.
 It also honors Tinner's past as a stonemason, as the arch design was a specialty of his.